Libya FM: Security, stability necessary to usher in new govt

 “To reach a peaceful transition, attention must be paid to the security and military affairs and to push the wheel of the economy in Libya,” she said.

-Libya still faces a number of obstacles before its people can go to the polls, including unresolved issues over the country’s elections laws, occasional infighting among armed groups serving the government, and the deep rift that remains between the country’s east and west, separated for nearly 10 years by civil war.
+Libya still faces a number of obstacles before its people can go to the polls, including unresolved issues over the country’s elections laws, occasional infighting among armed groups, and the deep rift that remains between the country’s east and west, separated for nearly 7 years by civil war.

 Hopefuls for the presidential election, slated for Dec.
 24, are set to declare their candidacies in the coming days and there are signs that some figures who rose to prominence during the war could take part.
 Mangoush said she hopes Libyans would accept the results of the vote which, if held, would be the country’s first election since 2014.

-Parliament elections have been rescheduled by lawmakers for early next year.
+Parliamentary elections have been rescheduled by lawmakers for early next year.

 Mangoush said the conference Thursday attended by Western, regional and United Nations representatives was a push to implement the withdrawal of mercenaries and foreign forces from the oil-rich country before holding the presidential and parliamentary votes.